WORKSHOPS

 Sunprints with Camille Santangelo

-Saturday, August 15, 1 to 4 pm
+Saturday, August 15, 12:30 to 3:30 pm

 A sunprint, or cyanotype, is a cameraless photographic print created by placing objects on a light-sensitive paper and exposing it to sunlight.
 Camille will guide the workshop in producing sunprints during this 3 hour workshop.

-Ages 8 to 88.
+For ages 8 and up.
 Limited to 15 participants.

 Registration required.